-Acinetobacter is a group of bacteria commonly found in soil, water and dry environments.
+Acinetobacter is a group of bacteria commonly found in soil, water, and dry environments.
 Acinetobacter poses very little risk to immune-competent people and the infections are mainly confined in healthcare settings housing very ill patients.
-People with weakened immune system are susceptible to infections with Acinetobacter.
+People with a weakened immune system are susceptible to infections with Acinetobacter.
 They acquire Acinetobacter infections by person-to-person contact or contact with contaminated surfaces.

 Acinetobacter can live on the skin and may survive in the environment/inanimate surfaces for several days.
 Acinetobacter is associated with skin colonization of hospital personnel and may also “colonize” or live in a patient without causing infection or symptoms, especially in tracheostomy sites or open wounds.

 While there are many species of Acinetobacter and all can cause human disease, Acinetobacter baumannii for about 80% of reported infections.
 Acinetobacter causes a variety of diseases, ranging from pneumonia to serious blood or wound infections, and the symptoms vary depending on the disease.
 It is an important cause of ventilator-associated pneumonia and catheter-related bacteremia.

 Acinetobacter was identified by Gram staining, cell and colony morphology, positive catalase test, negative oxidase test, and absence of motility.

 - Gram Staining: Gram-negative cocci or coccobacilli

 - Citrate Test: Positive (+ve) some species may not give a positive citrate utilization test.

 - Arginine Hydrolysis: +ve